Guide to Execution Management System (EMS) [capabilities & vendors]

 Portfolio Management System (PMS)

 Portfolio Management Systems can mean two things for a buy-side firm.
 For a hedge fund, a PMS enable tracking and management of positions, NAV, share classes and more.
-These systems offer features like shadow accounting, corporate action processing, fee management and sometimes general ledger.
+A hedge fund PMS offers features like shadow accounting, corporate action processing, fee management and sometimes general ledger.

 For an asset manager on the other hand, a PMS is a Front Office tool used by portfolio managers to construct their portfolios.
 Functionality can be broad including integrated optimisation models, fundamental data and more.